The Scottish Rate of Income Tax (SRIT) explained (UK Income Tax National Rates for rest of UK)

 The first thing to undertand is normal/national UK rates of income tax:

-The new Scottish rate of income tax starts on 6 April 2016.
+The new Scottish rate of income tax started on 6 April 2016.

-There will be a reduction of 10% in the normal rates of national/UK income tax for residents of Scotland.
-So, 'national' income tax is reduced but in addition the Scottish Parliament will set an additional Scottish rate of income tax (SRIT) that is paid to Scotland's government via HMRC.
-Therefore, In Scotland, residents will pay:
+There is a reduction of 10% in the normal rates of national/UK income tax for residents of Scotland.
+So, 'national' income tax is reduced but in addition the Scottish Parliament sets an additional Scottish rate of income tax (SRIT) that is paid to Scotland's government via HMRC.

-As an example if Scotland sets SRIT at 12%, the total rates of income tax for residents of Scotland will be:
+If Scotland then sets SRIT at 12%, the total rates of income tax for residents of Scotland would be:

 How will I be paid?

 Your payroll will run as normal and your employer will pay income taxes to HMRC.